zk4x/zyx/zyx/README.md

 waits with execution until it is explicitly asked for results.
 Zyx automatically generates and compiles optimized kernels at runtime for CUDA, HIP, OpenCL and WGSL (i.e. Vulkan).
-All tensors are differentiable (that is tensors use requires_grad=True, but thanks to lazyness all unnecessary memory allocations are optimized away).
+All tensors are differentiable (that is tensors use requires_grad=True), but thanks to lazyness all unnecessary memory allocations are optimized away.

 ## Install